Continuous-variable quantum communication: Continuous-variable quantum key distribution

 An optimal CV-QKD protocol does not need to be restricted to one-way classical communication (as in direct and reverse reconciliation) but may exploit more general two-way classical communication and be adaptive, meaning that the classical information exchanged in a round may be used to improve the quantum communication in the next rounds.
 The optimization over two-way classically-assisted QKD protocols (both CV and DV ones) defines the secret-key capacity of a quantum channel $K \ge \max(K_{D}, K_{R})$.

-Following the initial studies on the one-way classically-assisted capacities $K_{D}$ and $K_{R}$~\cite{Pirandola2009}, upper bounds were later developed for two-way classically-assisted capacity $K$, with a preliminary approach based on the squashed entanglement~\cite{Takeoka2017}.
-More recently,~\cite{Pirandola2017} adopted a completely different approach where the key rate of an arbitrary two-way classically-assisted QKD protocol is upper-bounded by the channel's relative entropy of entanglement, suitably simplified via a technique of teleportation simulation.
+Following the initial studies on the one-way classically-assisted capacities $K_{D}$ and $K_{R}$~\cite{Pirandola2009}, upper bounds were later developed for two-way classically-assisted capacity $K$, with a preliminary approach based on squashed entanglement~\cite{Takeoka2017}.
+More recently,~\cite{Pirandola2017} adopted a completely different approach where the key rate of an arbitrary two-way classically-assisted QKD protocol is upper bounded by the channel's relative entropy of entanglement, suitably simplified via a technique of teleportation simulation.

-Using this approach,~\cite{Pirandola2017} showed that $K \le \log{\frac{1}{1-T}}$, strictly bounding the rate of any QKD protocol implemented over a bosonic lossy channel with transmittance $T$, a result known as the Pirandola-Laurenza-Ottaviani-Banchi (PLOB) bound.
-Because the PLOB bound coincides with the RCI lower bound, it exactly establishes the secret-key capacity $K = \log{\frac{1}{1-T}}$ of the bosonic lossy channel.
+Using this approach,~\cite{Pirandola2017} showed that $K \le \log{[1/(1-T)]}$, strictly bounding the rate of any QKD protocol implemented over a bosonic lossy channel with transmittance $T$, a result known as the Pirandola-Laurenza-Ottaviani-Banchi (PLOB) bound.
+Because the PLOB bound coincides with the RCI lower bound, it exactly establishes the secret-key capacity $K = \log{[1/(1-T)]}$ of the bosonic lossy channel.

 The PLOB bound represents the optimal QKD rate over a lossy channel without intermediate repeaters (repeaterless bound).
 Other versions exist for repeater-assisted communications and quantum networks~\cite{Pirandola2019}, as well as for free-space quantum communications~\cite{Pirandola2021b}.